CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Administration/Hostname-Option-Received-From-DHCP-Ignored.md

 ## Issue

-If a Cumulus Linux switch running 5.9.0 or later with NVUE enabled receives a DHCP lease containing the `host-name` option, it ignores the received hostname and does not apply it.
+If a Cumulus Linux switch running 5.9.1 or later with NVUE enabled receives a DHCP lease containing the `host-name` option, it ignores the received hostname and does not apply it.

 ## Environment

-- Cumulus Linux 5.9.0 and later.
+- Cumulus Linux 5.9.1 and later.
 - Active DHCP lease containing the `host-name` option cached in `/var/lib/dhcp/dhclient.eth0.leases`, and, or a DHCP server offering a lease containing the `host-name` option.
-- You use NVUE to manage the switch or the {{nvued}} and {{nvue-startup}} services are enabled.
+- You use NVUE to manage the switch or the `nvued` and `nvue-startup` services are enabled.

 ## Cause and Resolution

-Cumulus Linux 5.9.0 and later ignores the DHCP `host-name` option because NVUE manages the hostname in the `/etc/nvue.d/startup.yaml` file and prevents DHCP from overwriting it.
+Cumulus Linux 5.9.1 and later ignores the DHCP `host-name` option because NVUE manages the hostname in the `/etc/nvue.d/startup.yaml` file and prevents DHCP from overwriting it.
 If you do not manage your switch with NVUE, you can enable the DHCP hostname as follows:

 1. Disable and stop the `nvued` and `nvue-startup` services: